ryansheehy0/Neo-C/match_statements.md

 ```

 ### Breaks
-Breaks can be used in match statements to break out of an outer loop.
+`break`s can be used in match statements to break out of an outer loop.

 ```C++
 // Neo-C